Aspireship provides on-demand training in SaaS sales through an online portal, and graduates of the program receive

 When a user comes to this site, it means they are likely looking to get into into SaaS Sales.
-Changing careers is a big decision, but even the smallest details can determine how that decision is navigated, and whether or not the user will choose to go with Aspireship.
+Changing careers is a big decision, but even the smallest details can determine how that decision is navigated, and whether or not the user will choose Aspireship.

 Every time a user clicks a button, and that button doesn’t act as expected, it undermines confidence.

-Updating how the information is laid out on the site, and minimizing what was presented in the top level navigation allows for a more intuitive navigation.
+Updating how the information is laid out on the site, and minimizing what was presented in the menu allows for a more intuitive navigation.

-Each decision our group made about architecture and language was the direct result of research, and every design iteration was validated with user testing.
+Each decision our group made about information architecture and language was the direct result of research, and every design iteration was validated with user testing.

 We asked users helped organize content on the site in a way they thought most intuitive.
-Through conducting a series of three card sorts (one open and two closed) with a total number of 32 users, we were able to organize the high-level information according to an architecture that is intuitive to the majority of people visiting the site.
+Through conducting a series of three card sorts, we were able to organize the high-level information architecture to be intuitive to the majority of people visiting the site.

-Now when users click a button they see what they expect to see.
-Each additional click on the site helps build confidence that Aspireship’s SaaS sales training course is the right decision.
+With this redesigned information architecture, when users click a button they see what they expect to see.
+Each successful click helps build confidence that Aspireship’s SaaS sales training course is the right decision.

 Imagine you're visiting a site and the product is advertised as free.
 Does it sound like a good value?
 Would you trust it?

 100% of people interviewed did not trust that the service is actually free.

-The original pricing section, the Free version and the Pro version are presented side by side.
-Users interpreted these as two distinct programs, but didn't understand the difference, other than the price.
+In the original pricing section, the Free version and the Pro version are presented side by side, as shown here.
+Users interpreted these as two distinct programs.

-User testing revealed that the structure of how the information was presented lead users to make an incorrect assumption about the relationship between the two sections.
+User testing revealed that the layout of this design lead users to make an incorrect assumption about the services.